-As of December 31, 2021, we had a working capital deficit of \$423 million, including cash and cash equivalents and long-term debt due within one year.
+At December 31, 2022, we had a working capital deficit of \$1.093 billion, including cash and cash equivalents and long-term debt due within one year.
 Our available liquidity is as follows:

-Available Liquidity December 31, 2021
+Available Liquidity December 31, 2022

 (Millions)

-Cash and cash equivalents \$ 1,680
+Cash and cash equivalents \$ 152

 Capacity available under our \$3.75 billion credit facility, less amounts outstanding under our

-\$3.5 billion commercial paper program (1) 3,750
+\$3.5 billion commercial paper program (1) 3,400

-\$ 5,430
+\$ 3,552

 (1) In managing our available liquidity, we do not expect a maximum outstanding amount in excess of the capacity of our credit facility inclusive of any outstanding amounts under our commercial paper program.
-We had no commercial paper outstanding as of December 31, 2021.
-The highest amount outstanding under our commercial paper program and credit facility during 2021 was \$15 million.
-At December 31, 2021, we were in compliance with the financial covenants associated with our credit facility.
-See Note 13 - Debt and Banking Arrangements of Notes to Consolidated Financial Statements for additional information on our credit facility and commercial paper program.
+We had \$350 million of commercial paper outstanding at December 31, 2022.
+The highest amount outstanding under our commercial paper program and credit facility during 2022 was \$1.219 billion.
+At December 31, 2022, we were in compliance with the financial covenants associated with our credit facility.
+See Note 12 - Debt and Banking Arrangements of Notes to Consolidated Financial Statements for additional information on our credit facility and commercial paper program.